 These health and safety requirements must be completed upon admission to the College.
 Information will be provided upon formal acceptance into the program.
 At that time, an online CastleBranch account will be created to verify and track these requirements.
 In addition to the initial requirements, there are annual requirements.
 CastleBranch will send reminders to the student's college email when items are due or require attention.
 Compliance with these requirements is at the expense of the student and non-refundable.
-These requirements include, but are not limited to, background check, drug testing, immunizations, proof of immunity, certification, and employment requirements may be required by the college or clinical agency, with or without cause.
+These requirements include, but are not limited to, background check, drug testing, immunizations, proof of immunity, certification, and employment requirements.
+These may be required by the college or clinical agency, with or without cause.

-Graduate Nursing students who fail to maintain their CastleBranch account (i.e., update certification, license, or other information) will be blocked from their online classes.
-Blocked access is not a valid excuse for late assignments.
+Graduate Nursing students who fail to maintain their CastleBranch account (i.e., update certification, license, or other information) will be at risk for losing points in their online classes.